Karen Floyd: Education

-Legal and Business Career
+Career

 Floyd began her career as a prosecutor in South Carolina's 7th Judicial Circuit, concentrating on cases of child abuse and sexual assault.
 She later became a partner at the law firm King, Hray and Kanes.
 In 1992, she was appointed a magistrate judge in Spartanburg County and subsequently became Chief Magistrate, the first woman to hold that role in the state.
 During her tenure, Floyd implemented operational changes aimed at reducing costs and increasing efficiency.
 She served as chief magistrate from 1992 to 1994 before transitioning to the private sector.

 After leaving the judiciary, Floyd joined Flagstar Corporation, the parent company of the Denny's restaurant chain, El Pollo Loco, Hardee's, Quincy's Family Steakhouse and Volume Services, where she held various executive roles, including vice president.
 In 1999, she established The Palladian Group, a marketing, technology, and development firm.
 In 2015, Floyd founded Palladian Publications and began publishing Elysian magazine, with the first issue released in February 2016.

 Floyd has served on the boards of the S.C.
 Department of Natural Resources, the S.C.
 Ports Authority (where she was treasurer until her term ended in 2013), the Palmetto Conservation Foundation, the Spartanburg Area Chamber of Commerce, the Spartanburg Development Council, and The Arts Partnership of Spartanburg.

-Political life
+Political career

 Floyd was elected to the Spartanburg County Council in 1998 and became its first and only female chair.
 She served on the council for four years.
 In 2006, she was the Republican nominee for South Carolina Superintendent of Education, advocating for policies such as school choice and tax credits for private school tuition.
 The election was decided by a margin of only 455 votes, with Democrat Jim Rex declared the winner.

 In 2009, Floyd was elected chair of the South Carolina Republican Party, becoming the first woman to hold the post.
 She led the party during the 2010 midterm elections with positive results, as Republicans swept all of the statewide offices, but did not seek reelection and concluded her term in 2011.